Sign up and send money with a digital money transfer specialist in four steps:

 Weigh costs and fees against convenience, and learn how to compare money transfer providers that send to South Korea to meet your needs:

 Exchange rates.
-The EUR-KRW relationship fluctuates, so will differ from one day to the next.
-Locking in an exchange rate when possible may save you money in the future if the rates shift quickly.
+The SGD-KRW relationship fluctuates, but for the last few years it has remained relatively stable.
+Still, locking in an exchange rate when possible may save you money in the future if the rates shift quickly.

 Transfer fees.
 Transferring money overseas nearly always requires fees, but they might be hidden in the exchange rate.
 When sending large amounts, it may be cheaper to pay a flat fee to secure a stronger exchange rate.